cloudflare/cloudflare-docs/content/workers/learning/integrations/external-services.md

 ---

 # External Services
 Many external services provide libraries and SDKs to interact with their APIs.
-Many Node-compatible libraries work on Workers right out of the box.
-Some, which implement `fs`, `http/net`, or access the browser `window` don't directly translate to the Workers runtime, which is v8-based.
+While many Node-compatible libraries work on Workers right out of the box, some, which implement `fs`, `http/net`, or access the browser `window` don't directly translate to the Workers runtime, which is v8-based.

 For a list of working packages, see [Works on Workers](https://workers.cloudflare.com/works).

 <iframe
     class="airtable-embed"